gnewton/gatineauPdfFun/README.md

 -mark-
 ```

-The second error page is due to some font issues that I have not tracked down yet, but I think have to do with the `pdf2ps` conversion.
+The second error page is due to some font issues that I have not tracked down yet, but I think has to do with the `pdf2ps` conversion.